Clarity logoClarity logoClarity

 Renters Insurance: What It Actually Covers

-Renters insurance is one of the best deals in personal finance, and most renters don't have it.
+Renters insurance is a low-cost form of coverage in personal finance, and most renters don't have it.
 The national average premium is about $15-$20 per month — roughly the cost of a single takeout meal — and it covers far more than most people realize.

 A standard renters policy (called an HO-4 in insurance jargon) has three core components: